stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 ## Introduction

-Like many database systems Stardog answers queries in two major phases determining the query plan and following that plan to obtain answers from the data.
+Like many database systems Stardog answers queries in two major phases: determining the query plan and following that plan to obtain answers from the data.
 The former is called _query planning_ (or _query optimization_) and includes all steps required to select the most